 With the hope that this work will stimulate an interest in Engineering Mechanics and provide an acceptable guide to its understanding.
+This page is intentionally left blank

 The main purpose of this book is to provide the student with a clear and thorough presentation of the theory and application of engineering mechanics.
 To achieve this objective, this work has been shaped by the comments and suggestions of hundreds of reviewers in the teaching profession, as well as many of the author's students.